Nipper Pat Daly: Retirement from boxing at age 17

 By early 1930, Daly had moved into the lightweight division, and in March that year, in an article headed 'England's future champions', the Daily Express picked him as the country's most likely future world boxing champion.

 On 20 April 1930, he fought future British featherweight champion and world-title challenger Seaman Tommy Watson, but again had weight-making difficulty in the run-up to the fight.
 Despite outboxing Watson for much of the contest, Daly was stopped in the 11th round, after being knocked down several times.
 He suffered concussion as a result of the fight and was unable to walk properly for several weeks.
 On 5 June 1930, he was hastily entered into a contest with Trealaw's Nobby Baker while still suffering from concussion and was stopped in the 13th round.

-After a four-month break from boxing Daly tried to make a comeback.
+After a four-month break from boxing, Daly tried to make a comeback.
 He had nine further contests: winning seven, losing one and drawing one.
 But the caliber of these opponents was far beneath the class of the men he had met previously, and press reports were unanimous in the assertion that his form had deteriorated markedly.
 It was widely held that, under his manager's direction, he had paid the price for having too many contests at too high a level, at too young an age.
 Realising, as he put it, that he would 'never be a world champion now' he decided to retire from boxing.
 He had his last fight on 27 January 1931 – exactly three weeks before his 18th birthday.

-Nipper Pat Daly's boxing style
+Boxing style

 Daly was renowned for his hard, fast, accurate straight left (or jab), his quick, clever footwork, punching variety, ring intelligence and all-round boxing skill, coupled with a mastery of in-fighting as well as long-range boxing.
 He had an attacking style that entertained the crowds, but he tempered this with exceptional defensive skills.
 As a growing teenager predominantly fighting full-grown men he was not noted as a knockout puncher.